dcsil/dream-team/app/django-web-app/README.md

 Testing notes:
 Add tests to the testing folder.
 Should be named by "{language}_tests".
 Add a corresponding entry to GitHub actions IMMEDIATELY.

+For Developers:
+All "edits" must be made on a separate git branch to preserve github action credits.
+Failure to do so may result in a personal fine.